Quality Street (confectionery): History

-Rather than having each piece separated in the box, which would require more costly packaging, Mackintosh decided to have each piece individually wrapped in coloured paper and put into a decorative tin.
+Rather than having each piece separated in the box, which would require more costly packaging, Mackintosh decided to wrap each piece individually in coloured paper and put them into a decorative tin.
 He also introduced new technology, the world's first twist-wrapping machine, to wrap each chocolate in a distinctive wrapper.
-By using a tin, instead of a cardboard box, Mackintosh ensured the chocolate aroma burst out as soon as it was opened and the different textures, colours, shapes and sizes of the sweets made opening the tin and consuming its contents a noisy, vibrant experience that the whole family could enjoy.
+By using a tin, instead of a cardboard box, Mackintosh ensured the chocolate aroma emerged as soon as it was opened and the different textures, colours, shapes and sizes of the sweets were intended to make opening the tin and consuming its contents a noisy, vibrant experience that the whole family could enjoy.

 In the later 1930s, Britain was still feeling the effects of the economic crash and Mackintosh realised that in times of economic hardship and war, people crave nostalgia.
-Quality Street chocolates were, therefore, packaged in brightly coloured tins featuring two characters wearing Regency era dress, known affectionately as Miss Sweetly and Major Quality, inspired by the principal characters from J.M.
+Quality Street chocolates were, therefore, packaged in brightly coloured tins featuring two characters in traditional dress, known affectionately as Miss Sweetly and Major Quality, inspired by the principal characters from J.M.
 Barrie's play.
 They featured on all Quality Street boxes and tins until 2000.
-The original models for the pair were Tony and Iris Coles, the children of Sydney Coles who designed the advertising campaign that first appeared on a front-page newspaper advertisement in the Daily Mail on 2 May 1936.
+The original models for the pair were Tony and Iris Coles, the children of Sydney Coles, who designed the advertising campaign that first appeared on a front-page newspaper advertisement in the Daily Mail on 2 May 1936.

+The artist, Harold Oakes of Halifax, worked for many years in the packaging and design department of Mackintosh's.
+He produced the first illustrations of the two Regency style characters who became synonymous with the Quality Street selection.

 The brand was acquired by Nestlé when they bought Rowntree Mackintosh in 1988.

 Individual larger versions of the more popular chocolates are now manufactured and sold separately, as an extension to the brand, such as a bar based on the Purple One.

-In Western Norway, Quality Street is called "Shetlandsgodt" or more commonly "Shetland Snoops" (Shetland Sweets), because it often was brought home by fishermen visiting Shetland.
-In Iceland it is traditionally known as "Mackintosh".
+In Western Norway, Quality Street is called "Shetlandsgodt" or, more commonly, "Shetland Snoops" (Shetland Sweets), because it was often brought home by fishermen visiting Shetland.
+In Iceland, it is traditionally known as "Mackintosh".

 Quality Street gained the implied endorsement of Saddam Hussein when the Iraqi leader was reported to have offered them to visiting British politician George Galloway in 2002.
 Nestlé were initially positive, but then chose to backtrack about the connection.

 Contents

-The sweets within the box have changed and evolved over the years.
+The sweets within the box have changed over the years.
 As of September 2019, there are 15 flavours (including the Fruit Cremes box exclusive, John Lewis exclusive, and Matchmakers) of the individually wrapped sweets, all of which are either chocolate or toffee based, as follows: